mautic/mautic-community-handbook/pages/15.contributing/04.tester/docs.md

 #### Resetting your local testing environment

 To quickly reset your local testing environment by deleting the DDEV containers without a database snapshot, removing the cache directory, and removing the `local.php` file you can run `ddev delete --omit-snapshot --yes && rm -rf var/cache && rm app/config/local.php`.
+Note that from Mautic 5, the location of the local.php file is now `config/local.php`.

 ## Setting up a local testing environment